teaksoon/libsk_oled/README.md

 #include <libsk_c_oled.h>

 void setup() {
   sk_oled_begin(); // Run this just once

-  sk_oled_showChar(3,61,'H'); // Send a single ASCII Char to OLED screen
+  sk_oled_showChar(3,61,'H'); // Send a single ASCII Char to OLED screen }

-}

 void loop(){}

-Sketch uses 1302 bytes (4%) of program storage space.
+.Sketch uses 1302 bytes (4%) of program storage space.
 Maximum is 32256 bytes.
-Global variables use 35 bytes (1%) of dynamic memory, leaving 2013 bytes for local variables.
+.Global variables use 35 bytes (1%) of dynamic memory, leaving 2013 bytes for local variables.
 Maximum is 2048 bytes.

+---

 There are 2 version of this library, "C" Version and "G" Version.